tytydraco/yessleep/out/My_Experience_Using_Cursed_Tinder_Part_2.md

 She nodded eagerly and pointed at herself.
 ‘I’ve been chosen for something special.
 I have a wonderful creature growing inside of me.
 A long time ago, its mother decided I should have the honour of being the one to carry its offspring.’

 ‘You’re pregnant?’
 From what she said, it was the first thing I assumed.
 ‘Not exactly pregnant.
 See, this child, it's not from my species.
-And it’s more ancient than I am. ’
+And it’s more ancient than I am.’
 ‘It’s quite harmless, really,’ she continued, quickly trying to reassure me as she saw my eyes widen.
 ‘I like to think of it more like I’m..
 It’s surrogate.’
 She smiled.
 ‘Sort of.
 It kicks, it makes me want to eat weird stuff.
 I talk or sing to it sometimes to help it relax and go to sleep.
 It has been… Restless since I came here.’
 She giggled.
 ‘I think it wants to get out and cause more mischief.’

 I remembered, involuntarily, the moment at the fair where I thought I saw something poking out of her nose, something that she had so absentmindedly pushed back up inside of her.